 - Your current address or place of residence will not be given to the public or the respondent.
 It is kept private in the court’s file.

-If you have any question about obtaining an ex parte order, do not hesitate to contact your local law enforcement agency or the Circuit Clerk’s Office.
+If you have any question about obtaining an ex parte order of protection, do not hesitate to contact your local law enforcement agency or the Circuit Clerk’s Office.